 1. The Brahma Vaivarta Purana narrates a unique version of Ganesha’s birth.
-Lord Vishnu was pleased with Goddess Parvati’s year-long fast, he reincarnated himself as her and lord Shiva’s son.
-After this all the Gods were invited to have a glimpse of their charming infant.
-Shani, the son of Surya, hesitated to look at the baby since he was cursed with the gaze of destruction, but after Parvati’s insistence, he did, causing the infant’s head to fall off.
+Lord Vishnu was pleased with Goddess Parvati’s year long fast, he reincarnated himself as her and lord Shiva’s son.
+After this all the gods were invited to have a glimpse of their charming infant.
+Shani, the son of Surya, hesitated to look at the baby since he was cursed with the gaze of destruction, but at Parvati’s insistence, he did, causing the infant’s head to fall off.
 Then lord Vishnu rushed to the banks of the river Pushpa-Bhadra and bought back the head of a young elephant, which was joined to Ganesha’s headless body.

 2. Ganesha is a combination of four beings- man, elephant, serpent and mouse.
 They individually and collectively have deep symbolic significance which represents human beings, eternally striving to be one with nature.

-4. It is believed that the sage Vyasa requested lord Ganesha to write Mahabharata while he recited it.
-He decided to write it after Vyasa agreed to recite it with out any interruptions and Vyasa in turn, made promise that he would understand what was being said before he wrote it down.
+4. It is believed that the sage Vyasa requested lord Ganesha to write the Mahabharata while he recited it.
+Ganesha then agreed to write it only if Vyasa agreed to recite it with out any interruptions.
+Vyasa then said Ganesha should write only if he understood everything he heard recited.

-5. Lord Ganesha’s popularity is not just restricted to Hinduism alone but he appears as Buddhist god Vinayaka in Mahayana Buddhism too and is often seen dancing.
-He has different religion characteristics in Tibet, China and Japan.
-The earliest stone statue of the Elephant God in North China dates back to as early as AD 531.
+5. Lord Ganesha’s popularity is not just restricted to Hinduism alone, he appears as the Buddhist god Vinayaka in Mahayana Buddhism and is often seen dancing.
+He has different religious characteristics in Tibet, China and Japan.
+The earliest stone statue of the Elephant God in North China dates back to as early as 531 A.D.